Intro to Cybersecurity

 Several principles influence the design of cryptosystems, with one of the most recognized being Kerckhoffs’s Principle (summarized by Claude Shannon's maxim's "the enemy knows the system").
 This principle asserts that a cryptographic system should remain secure even when its design and algorithms are fully known to adversaries as long as the keys remain confidential.

-Based on the CIA Triad, there are three key points for cryptography (we'll get into all these in the Encryption Methods chapter):
+Based on the CIA Triad, there are three key points for cryptography (we'll get into all these in the Cryptographic Building Blocks chapter):

-• Authentication (non-repudiation): Via digital signatures such as RSA-PSS, ECDSA, or EdDSA (Ed25519)
+- Authentication (or non-repudiation): Via digital signatures such as RSA-PSS, ECDSA, or EdDSA (Ed25519)

 Each of these has its ups and downs, but both are widely used.